Pictures for your Web site

 Remember that picture from above?

 We asked you to guess what they are selling.
 It’s actually a picture from the Disney web page promoting Disney Cruises.
-Think again about your pictures of a tire field, or even a castle.
+Think again about your pictures of your bar, your location, some boards with circles on the wall.
 Disney has a friggin’ cruise ship!!
 In fact, in that picture, they are actually on a cruise ship (see the stack behind them) and another ship is out in the distance.
 Even through they have multiple $400 million dollar cruise ships – what is their focus to sell it??
 People and smiles.

 Keep that in mind when looking at your pictures.